avsai24/genpod_ui/README.md

-Perfect timing, Venkata 👌 — here’s a focused, clean README.md for your Genpod UI project — just enough to explain the setup and features up to Phase 5.

-⸻

-✅ README.md

 # Genpod UI

 Frontend UI for the Genpod platform — an AI agent workspace for building and managing Genpod models.